 before swimming to avoid stomach cramps.

-- Use a sunscreen
+- Use a water-resistant sunscreen

 to avoid sunburn and skin cancer.

-- Use an insect repellant
+- Use a water-resistant insect repellent

 , particularly if you are travelling into bush or jungle.